 LIZZIE FRANCKE

-She started her career as a film critic in the early 1990s contributing to the Guardian, The Observer, Sight and Sound and Screen International amongst others.
-During this period she also wrote the book Script Girls: The History of Women Screenwriters in Hollywood (1994, BFI Publishing).
-In 1997 she was appointed Artistic Director of the Edinburgh International Film Festival and in her five years there, re-established the festival as a key showcase for British cinema.
+She started her career as a film critic contributing to the Guardian and The Observer amongst others.
+During this period she also wrote Script Girls: The History of Women Screenwriters in Hollywood (1994, BFI Publishing).
+In 1997 she was appointed artistic director of the Edinburgh International Film Festival, and after five years moved into production in 2001, first for Little Bird, then as executive producer for EM Media.